SekhonPuneet/angularBindings/README.md

 # angularBindings
-main motive is to teach how bindings works in angular [SULEMAN]
+main motive is to teach how bindings works in angular to my friends